JordanFrecon/jordanfrecon.github.io/_posts/2021-06-22-adversary-example.md

 ## 1. Span of adversarial attacks

+There exist multiple definition of adversarial examples depending on whether we enforce that the adversarial example yield a specific target predicted by the DNN $$f$$ or not.

 {% include definition.html title="(Un)-targeted attacks" content="Given some valid input instance $$x\in\mathcal{X}$$, the adversarial example $$a$$ is said to be
 - *Untargeted* if $$C_f(a)\neq C_f(x)$$
 - *Targeted*, with target $$t\neq C_f(x)$$, if $$C_f(a)=t$$